worldcompany/django-socialregistration/README.rst

 Twitter
 -------
 #.
+Set up a Twitter application at http://dev.twitter.com/apps/
+  Register a new app
+  Name, describe, and set other fields.
+  Callback URL will be your site's url + /socialregistration/twitter/callback/ unless you set up your URLconf differently than the test projects.
+  Choose Read/Write or Read only wisely - it's better to only ask for what you need but you can't go from read-only to read/write later without user approval.
+#.
 Add the following variables to your ``settings.py`` file with the values you were given by Twitter::

     TWITTER_CONSUMER_KEY